normanj9/recipes/docs/recipes/creamy-mapo-tofu-udon.md

 5. **Make the Tofu Cream Sauce**
    In a blender, combine silken tofu, miso, peanut butter, and soy sauce.
    Blend until completely smooth and creamy.
-Taste and adjust seasoning — it should be savory, and nutty.
+Taste and adjust seasoning — it should be savory and nutty.

 6. **Cook Udon**
    Boil udon according to package directions.
 Drain well.